CBAM Software

 - Global supply chains: CBAM encourages greater transparency across supply chains as businesses are incentivized to track emissions data rigorously.

-The CBAM transitional period
+The CBAM timeline

 - Importers must submit quarterly reports detailing embedded emissions in their goods without financial penalties.